nianatalialv/TVC-Programming/README.md

 - Possibly Programming in C++ or Python, most likely python, what will be easiest and what is more efficient for completing the task
 -   I believe using C/C++ will be the best but for the PID we might be able to use python instead or JS.
 - Understand what the other teams are doing and how it involved our work
--  Use the info collected from HALE and AVIONICS to create a more detailed view on this subject and create a visual plan to begin implrementing these practices.
+-  Use the info collected from HALE and to create a more detailed view on this subject and create a visual plan to begin implrementing these practices.
 - PID's:
     PID stands for "proportional, integral, derivative".
 Proportional - how off are you right now Integral - how off have you gotten in total over time
     Derivative - how are the above 2 changing